 [Editor’s Note: To learn more about this and related topics, you may want to attend the following webinars: The Legal & Tax Aspect of Investing: Asset Protection; Estate Planning, and Tax Efficiency and Estate Planning & Asset Protection -101.
 This is an updated version of an article originally published on December 16, 2014.]

-Gay Jervey is a senior contributing writer for AIMkts.
-She has written for The New York Times, Money, Inc., Business Week, Fortune Small Business, Reader’s Digest, Good Housekeeping, Working Mother, More, CFO, The American Lawyer, Financial Planning Magazine, The M & A Journal, and other publications.
-Ms. Jervey started her career as a reporter for…
+Wrote for AIMkts---- Gay Jervey is a senior contributing writer for Accredited Investor Markets.
+She has written for such publications as The New York Times, Money, Inc., Business Week, Fortune Small Business, ReaderÕs Digest, Good Housekeeping, Working Mother, More, CFO, The American Lawyer, Financial Planning Magazine and The M & A Journal.
+Ms. Jervey started…

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.